1.What is ADO.NET?

 For example: you want to open the connection, fill the

-, and close the connection.
+DataSet, and close the connection.
 If the connection fails, you want to get the error message.

 Hide Copy Code